ftrackhq/ftrack-perforce-location/doc/source/known_issues.rst

 Error
 .....
-This means the view perforce is referring to , which is the project is not been mapped correctly.
+This means the view perforce is referring to , usually the project itself, is not correctly mapped.

 .. image:: /image/publish-view-error.png